AEI Outfitter - Frequently Asked Questions

 What kind of weather can I expect?

 Weather can be variable in the high country any time of the year.
 We often get snow all months of the year, although the snow doesn’t usually start to stick around until October.
 The basic assumption is to be prepared for anything from snow to rain to warm, clear sunny days.
-Septembers are known for their cool crisp nights and mornings (~31 degrees) and warm daytime temperatures (~66 degrees).
-October temperatures can also be mild, but generally they are cold in the mornings (~22 degrees) and cooler during the day (~54 degrees).
+Septembers are known for their cool crisp nights and mornings (~20 degrees) and warm daytime temperatures (~66 degrees).
+October temperatures can also be mild, but generally they are cold in the mornings (~15 degrees) and cooler during the day (~50 degrees).
+In November, temperatures are generally cold and for deer hunting, the colder and snowier the better.
+Temperatures can be as low as 0 degrees or below and may warm up into the 30's-40's during the day; however, it is not unheard of to have more mild temps such as teens during the morning and 50's during the day.
 It is very typical during the fall for temperatures to fluctuate as much as 40 or more degrees in the context of a day.
 Packing various layers is always a vital part of staying comfortable and safe during your hunt.